 As your local commercial roofing contractor, we are proud to offer commercial metal roofing.
 Metal roofing materials add interest, are visually appealing, and are well known for their long life spans.
 Whether you need a durable roof that will last for decades or want to make an architectural statement, you'll need a commercial roofing contractor capable of the job.

 Commercial roofing contractors have long touted metal roofing for benefits such as durability, beauty, and energy efficiency.
 As more companies adopt "green" initiatives, metal roofing is getting a second look.
 With a variety of recyclable materials, new coatings such as heat barriers and reflective coatings, and panels that can easily accept solar cells, today's metal roofs are long lasting, beautiful, and energy efficient.

 Lighter colored metal roofs reflect away much of the sun's UV rays, which can help keep your house cooler and lower cooling costs.
 In recent studies done in Florida, a metal roof can cut cooling costs by as much as 25% or more.

 According to the National Association of Homebuilders Research Center, 20 billion pounds of asphalt shingles are dumped into U.S. landfills annually.
 The recycled content of steel in metal roofing is much higher than the recycled content in asphalt shingles.
 Also, due to the low weight of metal roofing (about half that of shingles), in many cases it can be installed directly over your existing roof, saving the environmental as well as financial costs associated with removal and disposal.

 If the look and durability of metal roofing is of interest to you, call Bella Vista General Contractor and we can help you sort through the many choices and options.
-Bella Vista General Contractor has decades of experience installing metal roofing in the Illinois markets.
+Bella Vista General Contractor has decades of experience installing metal roofing in the Arizona markets.